Michael D. Moberly

-And, respecting the economic fact that 80+% of most company’s value, sources of revenue, wealth creation, competitiveness, and sustainability today, lie in – emerge directly from intangible assets, it’s essential for business decision makers – transaction managers to concede intangible assets will inevitably be in play.
-With that, a dominant objective for each transaction considered or engaged, is to safeguard, preserve, and monitor the contributory value of the intangible assets in play throughout the life-value cycle of the transaction, i.e., pre – post transaction.
+And, respecting the economic fact that 80+% of most company’s value, sources of revenue, wealth creation, competitiveness, and sustainability today, lie in – emerge directly from intangible assets, it’s important for transaction managers and decision makers to concede intangible assets will inevitably be in play.
+With that, essential fixtures to each transaction under considered or engaged, is to put-in-place (asset) safeguards to preserve and monitor the contributory role and value of the intangible assets in play throughout the life-value cycle of the transaction, i.e., pre – post transaction.

 Having in-house capability to monitor intangible asset risks, as close to real time as possible, because they are often precursors to fluctuations in asset value, is, in my judgment, a critical requisite for taking prompt and decisive action to sustain and/or re-gain control, use, and ownership of intangible assets and proprietary competitive advantages.
 Any delay in discovering and assessing the strength and/or eminence of such risks and containing-mitigating their adverse effects by not having experienced guidance in place to distinguish what-which action to take, will routinely complicate and even weaken one’s (future) position for achieving a favorable economic outcome to any transaction in which intangible assets are in play.

 Underlying most risk to intangible assets, especially infringement, is unethical or illegal conduct of employees and/or insiders-participants to an impending transaction, i.e., in the form of misplaced trust, operational-procedural oversights, aggressive competitor intelligence, and/or economic – competitive advantage intelligence-espionage.

 This is another reason why conducting business-wide intangible asset and competitive advantage assessments are useful, and increasingly necessary, i.e., if evidence of significant risk or probability of infringement are found, the company is better positioned to: